Choosing an essay or research topic can be challenging. Knowing where to look for an idea can be helpful. Here are some ways to help you get started:

 Do you still need help?

 If you are having problems, talk to your instructor or TA.
 They are there to help you, so don't be afraid to ask questions.
-You can also contact the Research Help staff in the Library, in person or online.
+You can also contact the Research Help staff in the Library at any time.

-Writing Services is located on the 4th floor of the library and offers students instruction on developing an argument, structuring ideas, writing well, etc. and is part of the Centre for Student Academic Support.
+Writing Services offers students instruction on developing an argument, structuring ideas, and writing well.